hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/notes_of_class_talks_and_lectures/notes_of_class_talks/731_on_questioning_the_competency_of_the_guru.md

 In the course of a conversation Swamiji spiritedly remarked, "Leave off your commercial calculating ideas.
 If you can get rid of your attachment to a single thing, you are on the way to liberation.
-Do not see a public woman, or sinner, or Sâdhu.
+Do not see a public woman, or sinner, or Sādhu.
 That vile woman also is the Divine Mother.
-A Sannyâsin says once, twice, that she is Mother; then he gets deluded again and says, 'Hence, O vile, unchaste woman!'
+A Sannyāsin says once, twice, that she is Mother; then he gets deluded again and says, 'Hence, O vile, unchaste woman!'
 At a moment all your ignorance may vanish.
 It is foolish talk that ignorance disperses gradually.
 There are disciples who have been devoted to the Guru even